christian8p/TwitterArchive/README.md

     runhaskell twitterarchiver.hs -u vyom -f vyom.json

 If you have a private stream, you can add the password as a commandline argument after `-p` like below.
-The script will then autmatically use HTTP Basic authentication when calling the Twitter API.
+The script will then automatically use HTTP Basic authentication when calling the Twitter API.

     runhaskell twitterarchiver.hs -u divya -f divya.json -p 'secret'